My Friend Discovered Something Reality-Defying in His House

 “Fuck no!”
 I yelled.

-“This is the dumbest thing you’ve ever done,” I replied shaking my head.
+“This is the dumbest thing you’ve ever done,” I replied, shaking my head.

 “What?
-Fine, alright.”
+Fine, all right.”

-“Prickles a bit, but that’s about-” I broke up when my hand started to glow slightly.
+My voice trailed off when my hand started to glow slightly.

-“Did you get this from..?”
-Greg asked and picked up the orb.
+“Did you get this from…?”
+Greg asked, and picked up the orb.

 “It’s kinda heavy.
 How did you get it to glow like that?”